tu-team/2/doc/analysis/appraisal_theory.md

 ### Criteria

-1. Compatible with model of six - good
+1. Compatibile with model of six (no levels of processing) = 1
 1. Compatibel with Plutchick theory
 1. Compatible with Tomkins theory
-1. Structure
+1. Structure = 1
-1. Process
+1. Process = 1
+1. Continuous - 1

 ### Lit